MicrosoftDocs/visualstudio-docs/docs/javascript/unit-testing-javascript-with-visual-studio.md

 1. Install the NuGet package [Microsoft.JavaScript.UnitTest](https://www.nuget.org/packages/Microsoft.JavaScript.UnitTest/)

-1. In Solution Explorer, right-click the project node and choose **Unload Project**.
+1. In Solution Explorer, right-click the project node and choose **Edit Project File**.

    The *.csproj* file should open in Visual Studio.